What is USB PD (Power Delivery)?

 AVS: 15-28V/5A 15-36V/5A 15-48V/5A

-Evolution of Type-C Cables: Enhanced Safety with EPR Support
+Evolution of Type-C Cables: Enhanced Safety with EPR Compliance

-With the expansion of USB PD 3.1, USB Type-C cable specifications were updated to version 2.1.
-EPR-compatible cables feature a chip called an E-Marker, indicating compliance with 50V and 5A.
-This improves safety and reliability in high-power applications.
+With the expansion of USB PD 3.1, USB Type-C cable specifications have been updated to version 2.1.
+EPR-compliant cables include a chip called an E-Marker, indicating compatibility with 50V and 5A.
+This improves safety and reliability during high-output charging.

 High Efficiency and Miniaturization with GaN Technology

-GaN (Gallium Nitride) is a next-generation semiconductor material.
-Compared to traditional silicon-based power devices, GaN offers lower power loss and faster switching speeds.
-Integrating GaN with USB PD 3.1 power supplies enables both higher efficiency and smaller size.
+GaN (gallium nitride) is gaining attention as a next-generation semiconductor material.
+Compared to conventional silicon power devices, GaN-based power devices offer lower power loss and faster switching speeds.
+Incorporating GaN into USB PD 3.1 power systems achieves both higher efficiency and smaller device size.

-Until now, we have focused on what USB PD is and what the latest USB PD 3.1 entails.
-Here, we will review the chronological history of USB PD to better understand its technological evolution.
+The previous sections explained what USB PD is and the features of the latest USB PD 3.1.
+Here, we look back on the history of USB PD to better understand its technological evolution.

 The Future of USB PD: Powering All Devices

-USB PD is expected to expand into mobile devices (laptops, smartphones, tablets), home electronics, and industrial equipment.
-With the advancement of USB PD 3.1 and GaN technology, a future where all devices can be charged via USB Type-C cables may become a reality.
+USB PD is expected to be used across various fields, not just for mobile devices like laptops, smartphones, and tablets, but also for home appliances and industrial equipment.
+With advances in USB PD 3.1 and GaN technology, we may see an era where all devices are charged via USB Type-C cables.

-Unifive offers a wide lineup of next-generation compact AC/DC power adapters — desktop & wall-mount — utilizing GaN for advanced PD solutions.
+Unifive offers a wide variety of next-generation compact AC adapters incorporating GaN for the latest PD solutions.

 Related content